Adedotun-Adepoju/football-stats-pipeline/README.md

 ###### Infrastructute as code:
 use Terraform to create a GCS bucket and BigQuery dataset:
-- football_data_raw bucket to store parquet files
+- football_data_raw GCS bucket to store csv files
 - football_dataset for the ingestion into BigQuery
-- dbt_football_development for dbt development environment
+- dbt_development for dbt development environment
-- dbt_football_production for dbt production environment
+- production for dbt production environment

+###### Orchestration:
+Airflow was used to orchestrate the data extraction from the api, ingestion of data and transformation using dbt cloud.